R4s0n3/neovim-config/README.md

 ### Formatting Issues
 - For JavaScript/TypeScript: Ensure Biome is installed and in PATH
 - For Prisma: Ensure Prisma CLI is installed and in PATH

+### LSP Issues
+- If LSP servers fail to install: Use `:Mason` to manually install them
+- For Go/Rust issues: These LSPs are commented out due to installation complexity
+- To add more languages: Edit `lua/lsp.lua` and uncomment/add LSP configurations

+### Treesitter Issues
+- If parsers fail to install: Some parsers like `jsx`, `swift`, `zsh` are not available
+- Use `:TSInstall <language>` to manually install specific parsers
+- Check `:TSInstallInfo` to see available parsers

 ## License